Dennis14e/node-red-docker/.github/ISSUE_TEMPLATE.md

 <!--
 ## Before you hit that Submit button....

-This issue tracker is for problems with the Node-RED runtime, the editor or the core nodes.
+This issue tracker is for problems with the Node-RED Docker installation.

 If your issue is:
   - a general 'how-to' type question,